 "We are behind schedule".

-And BAR-Honda, which confirms Jenson Button and Takuma Sato, at the moment has not maintained the brilliant results of last season.
-Made the law, found the deception.
-The 2005 regulations are no exception: the principles are clear, the grey areas a little too wide.
+And BAR-Honda, which confirms Jenson Button and Takuma Satō, at the moment has not maintained the brilliant results of last season.
+Every law has a loophole.
+The 2005 regulations are no exception: the principles are clear, but the grey areas are a little too wide.
 For example: the engine must last two race weekends, including practice and qualifying.
-Anyone who breaks down is relegated ten positions on the grid.
+Anyone who breaks down will drop ten positions on the grid.
 So far so good.
-But if one breaks the engine in the race, disqualification is not triggered, because retirement is already considered a severe punishment.
+But if someone were to break the engine in the race, disqualification is not triggered, because retirement is already considered a severe punishment.
 Doubt: what if one purposely causes a failure on the last lap because he is out of the points zone and does not care to cross the finish line?
 He would start the next race with a new engine.
 Quite an advantage.
 The FIA downplays:

 "Such behaviour is contrary to the spirit of the sport and therefore punishable.
 Anyone who tries it more than once will be caught".

 Those who tried it once, on the contrary, would get away with it.
-Cheating with tyres is more complicated: you need a puncture to justify a change and it is difficult to imagine a multiple puncture without triggering an investigation by race officials.
+Cheating with tyres is more complicated: you need a puncture to justify a change and it is difficult to imagine multiple punctures without triggering an investigation by race officials.
 But it is not always necessary to circumvent the rules: sometimes it is enough to bend them to one's own use.
-For example, changing engines after every race: in every second Grand Prix you drop back ten places at the start, but you always run with a handful of extra horsepower.
-And nobody has the right to complain.
+For example, changing engines after every race: in every second Grand Prix you lose ten positions at the start, but you always run with a handful of extra horsepower.
+And nobody has the right to protest.
 In the meantime, however, fed up with hearing the same questions over and over again, David Coulthard offers a personal interpretation of the new rules:

-"Because if you loaded the petrol immediately for the whole race, the car would be so heavy that the tyres would wear out quickly.
+"Because if you fill up with the petrol for the whole race right away, then the car would be so heavy that the tyres would wear out quickly.
 The difference is when: last year we were tied to tyre wear, this year we can organise ourselves with a certain elasticity and study different strategies.
 The others will do the same.
 So we won't all stop at the same stage of the race".

 Without the tyre change, the organisation in the pits will change.
-Two mechanics will take care of the petrol pump, a third will hold the stop and go sign, the others will be on hand, ready to intervene if necessary, for example to increase or decrease tyre pressure.
-The replacement of which is not absolutely forbidden: in the event of a puncture it will be allowed, but at the same time refuelling will be forbidden, to prevent anyone from messing around.
+Two mechanics will take care of the fuel hose, a third will hold the stop-and-go sign, and the others will be available, ready to intervene if necessary, for example, to increase or decrease tyre pressure.
+The replacement of which is not absolutely forbidden: in the event of a puncture it will be allowed, but it will be forbidden to refuel at the same time, to prevent anyone from messing around.
 After free practice, Ferrari breathed a sigh of relief.
-The adversaries, in particular McLaren, have improved, but they have not performed miracles.
-Commented Michael Schumacher:
+The rivals, particularly McLaren, have improved, but they have not performed miracles.
+Michael Schumacher commented:

 "I was rather surprised by Red Bull".

-Of course they did: a certain Vitantonio Liuzzi, test driver, champion in Formula 3000 and making his Formula 1 debut, beat him by 0.1 seconds.
-Of course Liuzzi drove a car with little fuel, but the premises are encouraging.
+Of course: one Vitantonio Liuzzi, test driver, champion in Formula 3000 and making his Formula 1 debut, beat him by 0.1 seconds.
+Sure, Liuzzi drove a car with little fuel, but the premises are encouraging.

 "Maybe they will let me drive at Imola instead of Klien".

 Liuzzi hopes.
-Let's talk about Ferrari: Michael Schumacher would be content with second place, Rubens Barrichello is loaded:
+Let's talk about Ferrari: Michael Schumacher would be content with second place, Rubens Barrichello is wound up:

-Worryingly, McLaren will have the test driver in tow for the whole season.
+Worryingly, McLaren will have the test driver shadow them for the whole season.
 Rubens Barrichello explains:

 "If Badoer was here and also drove 250 kilometres, do you know how much more we would understand?
-A Ferrari that spares itself in free practice doesn't please the public, but that's how Formula 1 is today".
+A Ferrari that is not pushing in free practice doesn't please the public, but that's how Formula 1 is today".

 Surveyor Flavio Briatore is a happy and disenchanted man.
 He has just bought, for the modest sum of $8.000.000, a penthouse on New York's Park Avenue.